Fadhilmagass/projek-delinquent/README.md

 *   **Soft Deletes:** Threads and comments are soft-deleted to maintain data integrity.
 *   **Category Organization:** Browse threads by categories for easy navigation.
 *   **Admin Panel (Filament):** A powerful and intuitive admin panel to manage users, threads, categories, and more.
-*   **Idempotent Seeders:** Database seeders are designed to be run multiple times without creating duplicate data.
+*   **Idempotent Seeders:** Database seeders are designed to be run multiple multiple times without creating duplicate data.

 ## 🚀 Technologies Used